Sandia, Kansas City seek to modernize process with New Product Introduction initiative

 Ramping up to full implementation of the initiative will be an ongoing endeavor, as W80-4 Life Extension Program teams test and refine the tools and processes.
 Although led predominantly by Sandia and Kansas City, other sites across the Nuclear Security Enterprise are becoming more engaged and part of the NPI solution.

 “Overall, the intense focus on improving processes should yield benefits far beyond the initial investment,” said Mike.
-“Based on
+“Based on value measured in industry, full implementation of the initiative’s tools could cut several years from the nuclear deterrent development process, while enabling production of systems that meet exacting customer requirements.”

 For additional information, email NPI@sandia.gov.
 All ideas and suggestions are welcomed.